karolcholewa/blog/_posts/2023-06-01-debugging-section-for-dynamic-emails.md

 title: "Debugging Section for Dynamic Emails"
 categories: [AMPScript, SFMC]
 ---
 This is a useful block for debugging dynamic email templates.
-Multiple scenarios require various attribute values and/or additional rule and conditions.
-A debugging section dynamically displays unique attributes and helps evaluate processed content&hellip;
+Multiple scenarios require various attribute values and/or additional rules and conditions.
+A debugging section shows you the attributes you're using and how they affect the dynamic content&hellip;

 ## Debugging Section - Code Snippet
-A debugging section should contain at least a template name and some unique attributes that determine what content displays.
-The snippet loops through provided, delimited names of attributes (a column name in a sendable data extension) and displays each with a value for a tested Subscriber.
+In a debugging section, it's essential to include a template name and specific attributes that dictate the displayed content.
+The code snippet iterates through the delimited attribute names (which correspond to column names in a sendable data extension) and presents each one along with its associated value for a tested Subscriber or a scenario.

 ```javascript
 Email name = %%emailname_%%<br>